id-Software/Quake-III-Arena/opengl2-readme.txt

      can be used with existing maps without recompilation.
 The downside is artifacts like doubled shadows and uneven shadow edges.

-  2. Use 'q3gl2_sun' instead of 'q3map_sun' or 'q3map_sunExt', like so:
+  2. Set r_sunlightMode to 2 and use 'q3gl2_sun' instead of 'q3map_sun' or
+     'q3map_sunExt', like so:

     textures/skies/bluesky
     {